 You Can’t Rely On Him

 …unless it’s to pick up beer en route home from work, or something else that he considers to be fun or important.
 If you make it clear that a certain event is important to you, you’ll have to make all the arrangements for it yourself; unless it interests him on an epic level, he won’t make it happen.
 Similarly, if there’s something important that needs doing, but he really doesn’t want to face it, he’ll procrastinate, make excuses as to why it can’t be done, and/or shirk the responsibility entirely.
-He’ll probably need to rely on you, of course, especially financially, but if the roles ever need to be reversed, he will lose his shit and have no idea wtf to do.
+He’ll probably need to rely on you, of course, especially financially, but if the roles ever need to be reversed, he will lose his mind and have no idea wtf to do.

 Bottom line: if it isn’t truly important to him, it isn’t important at all.